Yak in gokyo

 Gyazumpa Lake/Cho

 At an elevation of 5000m/16404 ft, Gyazumpa Lake is near Ngojumba Cho.
 It covers 29 hectares (72 acres).
-As with Ngojumba, reaching Gyazumpa Lake from Gokyo Lake takes about one hour.
+As with Ngojumba, it takes about 1 hour to reach Gyazumpa Lake from Gokyo Lake.

 In addition to the Gokyo lakes, the longest glacier is the Ngozumpa Glacier.
 The Gokyo Ri is a popular and classic viewpoint in Gokyo.
 From Gokyo, trekkers can go for a hike to Cho Oyu Base Camp.